Parmish Verma

 Parmish Verma (born 3 July 1990) is an Indian singer, rapper, music video director, videographer and actor associated with the Punjabi Music and Punjabi Film Industry.
 He started his career as a video director then singer, and later debuted as an actor with the film Rocky Mental.

 Early life

-Verma was born in Patiala, in a Punjabi Khatri family to a Hindu father Dr Satish Verma, a theatre artist, writer and professor, and a Sikh mother Paramjit Kaur, a professor.
-He has two siblings; his brother’s name is Sukhan Verma and his sister’s name is Sherry Rana.
+Parmish Verma was born in Patiala, to a Hindu father Satish Verma, a theatre artist, writer and professor, and a Sikh mother Paramjit Kaur, a professor.
+He has two siblings; brother Sukhan Verma and sister Sherry Rana.

 Career

 Parmish started his career as a director with the video Zimmewari Bhukh Te Doori (responsibility, hunger and distance) which was the story of an adolescent boy.
 It was based on the life experience of Verma where he described the hard time he faced while living in Australia and about the advice given to him by Gurikk Maan, the son of singer Gurdas Maan.

 Verma debuted as an actor in the Punjabi movie Rocky Mental in 2017.
 He has also acted in the lead role in movies like Dil Diyan Gallan (2019), which he wrote and directed.
 Later he released more movies such as Singham, and most recently Jinde Meriye.